Bearded dragon, Pogona vitticeps

 How do I buy a Bearded dragon?

-If you like the look of any of the Bearded dragons we have for sale, this will need to be collected from our store.
-If this is no problem to you, please pop down to see us in person where we will ask to see some images of your set-up with the correct temperatures and adequate UV lighting, and will ask you a few quick questions to ensure you are ready to adopt the animal.
+If you like the look of a Bearded dragon, this will need to be collected from our store.
+If this is no problem for you, please pop down to see us in person where we will ask to see some images of your set-up with the correct temperatures and adequate UV lighting, and will ask you a few quick questions to ensure you are ready to adopt the animal.
 We reserve the right to refuse adoption to anyone we feel is unprepared to adopt.

 |Common names||Bearded dragon, Beardie|

 |Scientific name||Pogona vitticeps|

 |Natural habitat||Arid woodland, scrub, grassland and desert habitats|

 |Housing||120 x 60 x 60cm (4 x 2 x 2ft)|